How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Limitations

 \appendixsection{Cost of Generating Synthetic Sources} To estimate the computational cost associated with generating the two types of synthetic sources, we executed each step of the respective pipelines independently on a single Tesla A40 GPU with 48GB of memory.
 For each step, we measured the execution time of its core operations (excluding overheads such as model loading), and recorded the peak GPU memory usage.
 The evaluation was conducted on the es$\rightarrow$it Europarl-ST test set, which contains approximately 3 hours and 8 minutes of Spanish audio.

-The resulting values, reported in Table~\ref{tab:costs}, allow to compare the resource demands of the ASR- and BT-based pipelines: since the generation of BT sources requires only the MT step, while the generation of ASR sources requires all four steps, the BT pipeline results 2-7 times faster than the ASR pipeline, depending on the level of hardware parallelism exploitation within the GPU via larger batchsizes.
-One of the factors driving this significant difference is the high cost of the segment boundary refinement Algorithm~\ref{alg:refinement} (Table~\ref{tab:costs}, id 4).
-It is important to note that the algorithm is not parallelizable by design, since shifting the right boundary of a segment changes the left boundary of the next segment (steps 7-9), preventing their concurrent processing.
+The resulting values, reported in Table~\ref{tab:costs}, allow to compare the resource demands of the ASR- and BT-based pipelines: since the generation of BT sources requires only the MT step, while the generation of ASR sources requires all four steps, the BT pipeline is at least 2-8 times faster than the ASR pipeline, depending on the re-segmentation type (XL-Resegmenter, XLR-SimAlign/LaBSE) and on the level of hardware parallelism exploitation within the GPU via larger batch sizes.
+One of the factors driving this significant difference is the high cost of the segment boundary refinement Algorithm~\ref{alg:refinement} (Table~\ref{tab:costs}, id 4), especially when SimAlign is used.
+It is important to note that Algorithm 1 is not parallelizable by design, since shifting the right boundary of a segment changes the left boundary of the next segment (steps 3-5), preventing their concurrent processing.
 Ultimately, given the same available hardware and parallelism exploitation, BT sources are significantly more cost-effective to generate than ASR sources.

-\appendixsection{mwerSegmenter vs. mweralign} The first stage of our re-segmentation algorithm (Section~\ref{sec:resegmentation}) employs mwerSegmenter~\cite{matusov-etal-2005-evaluating} for the initial source/target alignment, a code distributed only as executable binary without the source.
-Very recently, a new implementation, named {\tt mweralign}, was made available as a Python module by~\cite{post-hoang-2025-effects}.

-To assess whether the adoption of the new code would substantially affect our results, we applied it to a subset of experiments, specifically those concerning source resegmentation under controlled conditions (Section~\ref{sec:reseg-controlled}).
-Table~\ref{tab:in-vitroMWERReseg} corresponds to Table~\ref{tab:in-vitroReseg}, except that the re-segmentation step is performed with mweralign instead of mwerSegmenter: the absolute difference of LASER scores ranges from 0 to 0.0025 (0.8822 vs. 0.8847), i.e., it is always lower than $0.3\%$.
-Such a minimal difference is not expected to affect the overall validity of our findings.
+It is worth noting that, should one opt for ASR over BT sources, the choice of re-segmentation strategy involves a trade-off between accuracy and efficiency.
+XL-Segmenter alone is by far the most efficient option, but also the least accurate, as shown by the results presented in the main paper.
+The refinement stage substantially improves accuracy: if maximum accuracy is the priority, the SimAlign-based variant is the preferred choice; however, accepting only a minimal accuracy degradation, LaBSE may be a preferable option given its significantly lower latency.

 \appendixsection{The Two-Stage Re-Segmentation Algorithm at Work} Figure \ref{fig:resegExample} illustrates how the two-stage re-segmentation algorithm works on a controlled example, where the objective is to realign the reference transcript, whose gold segmentation is disregarded, with the segments of the reference translation.
 The results of experiments conducted in this controlled mode are reported in Section~\ref{sec:reseg-controlled}.